 If you have received this error message, contact our support team for further assistance.

 Why is Salesforce suddenly disconnected?

+The most common cause for a disconnected account is a password change in Salesforce.
 User passwords will expire after a specified period of time as set by your Salesforce administrator (eg every 90 days).
-The Salesforce user credentials in Act-On must be updated whenever passwords are reset to avoid interruptions with your Act-On integration.
+The Salesforce user credentials in Act-On must be updated whenever a password has been changed to avoid interruptions with your Act-On integration.

-Note: You will also have a new security token with each password reset.
+Note: Your Salesforce user will have a new security token with each password reset.

 How can I connect Act-On to my Salesforce Developer or Sandbox account?